-^{} Net remittances from Asia in 2010 included a one-off remittance of £130 million, representing the accumulation of historic distributable

-^{} Net remittances from Jackson in 2011 included releases of excess surplus to Group.

-+ In 2009, the net remittances from the UK included the £150 million arising from the pro-active financing techniques used to bring forward cash emergence of the in-force book during the financial crisis.
-The 2010 net remittances included an amount of £120 million representing the releases of surplus and net financing payments.

-[‡] Including Prudential Capital.
+- Total Asia operating profit from long-term business and Eastspring Investments after development costs.
+The comparatives represent results as reported in the respective periods and excludes adjustment for altered US GAAP requirements for deferred acquisition costs as described in note B to the IFRS financial statements. - note B to the IFRS financial statements. † Net remittances from Asia in 2010 included a one-off remittance of £130 million, representing the accumulation of historic distributable reserves. - Net remittances from Jackson in 2011 included releases of excess surplus to Group.
+In 2009, the net remittances from - § In 2009, the net remittances from the UK included the £150 million arising from the proactive financing techniques used to bring forward cash emergence of the in-force book during the financial crisis.
+The 2010 net remittances included an amount of £120 million representing the releases of surplus and net financing payments. - financing payments. ¶ Including Prudential Capital.